-Base file for new translations Base file used to generate new translations, eg. . pot file with Gettext.

-File format Translation file format, see also Supported formats.

-Source string bug report address Email address used for reporting upstream bugs.
-This address will also receive notification about any source string comments made in Weblate.

-Locked You can lock the translation to prevent updates by users.

-Allow translation propagation You can disable propagation of translations to this component from other components within same project.
+- Base file for new translations Base file used to generate new translations, eg. .pot file with Gettext, see Adding new translations for more information. - File format Translation file format, see also Supported formats. - Source string bug report address Email address used for reporting upstream bugs.
+This address will also receive notification about any source string comments made in Weblate. - Locked You can lock the translation to prevent updates by users. - Allow translation propagation You can disable propagation of translations to this component from other components within same project.
 This really depends on what you are translating, sometimes it's desirable to have same string used.